pinouchon/pinouchon.github.io/about.md

  - To study AI/ML/reasoning
  - To build a safe AGI
- - To automate most of everything, mind upload ourselves, hack into the parent universe and answer the hard questions including how to pronounce gif.
+ - To automate most of everything, mind upload ourselves, hack into the parent universe and answer the hard philosophical questions including how to pronounce gif.

  - Github: [https://github.com/pinouchon](https://github.com/pinouchon)
  - Stackoverflow: [http://stackoverflow.com/users/311744/pinouchon](http://stackoverflow.com/users/311744/pinouchon)